jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **Summary**

 This report analyzes anti-authority sentiment between Anglophone and Sinic countries.
-It finds that Sinic country Twitter users demonstrate less positive sentiment in a collection of tweets containing nine anti-authority words.
+In a collection of tweets containing at least one of nine anti-authority words, it finds consistently less positive sentiment for Sinic country Twitter users.
 This may be due in part to the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

 The rest of the report is organized into the following sections:

-1. Authoritarian Tendencies
+1)  Authoritarian Tendencies
-2. Sentiment Analysis
+2)  Sentiment Analysis

 ## **1: Authoritarian Tendencies**

-1.1: Power distance scores according to Hofstede’s seminal cultural dimension’s study.
+1.1: Power distance scores of Hofstede’s seminal cultural dimension’s study.
 Power distance is the extent to which people accept unequal power in society *(Hofstede, 1980)*.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->